Create a minimum spanning network of selected populations using a distance matrix.

 "grey adjust". a positive

-greater than zero that will serve as the exponent to the edge weight to scale the grey value to represent that weight.
-Seegreycurve
+integergreater than zero that will serve as the exponent to the edge weight to scale the grey value to represent that weight.
+Seegreycurvefor details.- gweight

 "grey weight". an

-.
+integer.
 If it's 1, the grey scale will be weighted to emphasize the differences between closely related nodes.
 If it is 2, the grey scale will be weighted to emphasize the differences between more distantly related nodes.
-Seegreycurve
+Seegreycurvefor details.- wscale

 "width scale".
 If this is